EXPRESSCLUSTER/Hyper-V/WindowsServer2016/README.md

 ```

 ### Cluster configuration
-- For Windows Server 2016 Hyper-V Host OS Cluster, following resources are required:
+- For Windows Server 2016 Hyper-V Host OS Cluster, the following resources are required:
-	- One or more Mirror Disk
+	- One or more Mirror Disks
-	- One script resource per one VM
+	- One script resource per VM

 ### Folder configuration
-- On Data Partition, create a folder to store Hyper-V VM.
+- On Data Partition, create a folder to store Hyper-V VMs.
 	- e.g.)
 		```bat
 		X: